Ramsay MacDonald: Active politics

 The Trades Union Congress (TUC) had created the Labour Electoral Association (LEA) and entered into an unsatisfactory alliance with the Liberal Party in 1886.
 In 1892, MacDonald was in Dover to give support to the candidate for the LEA in the general election, who was well beaten.
 MacDonald impressed the local press and the Association and was adopted as its candidate, announcing that his candidature would be under a Labour Party banner.
 He denied the Labour Party was a wing of the Liberal Party but saw merit in a working political relationship.
-In May 1894, the local Southampton Liberal Association was trying to find a labour-minded candidate for the constituency.
+In May 1894, the local Southampton Liberal Association was seeking to find a labour-minded candidate for the constituency.
 Two others joined MacDonald to address the Liberal Council: one was offered but turned down the invitation, while MacDonald failed to secure the nomination despite strong support among Liberals.

-In 1893, Keir Hardie had formed the Independent Labour Party (ILP) which had established itself as a mass movement.
-In May 1894 MacDonald applied for membership and was accepted.
+In 1893, Keir Hardie had formed the Independent Labour Party (ILP), which had established itself as a mass movement.
+In May 1894, MacDonald applied for membership and was accepted.
 He was officially adopted as the ILP candidate for one of the Southampton seats on 17 July 1894 but was heavily defeated at the election of 1895.
-MacDonald stood for Parliament again in 1900 for one of the two Leicester seats; he lost, and was accused of splitting the Liberal vote to allow the Conservative candidate to win.
+MacDonald stood for Parliament again in 1900 for one of the two Leicester seats; he lost and was accused of splitting the Liberal vote, allowing the Conservative candidate to win.
 That same year he became Secretary of the Labour Representation Committee (LRC), the forerunner of the Labour Party, allegedly in part because many delegates confused him with prominent London trade unionist Jimmie MacDonald when they voted for "Mr. James R. MacDonald".
 MacDonald retained membership of the ILP; while it was not a Marxist organisation it was more rigorously socialist than the Labour Party would prove to be, and ILP members would operate as a "ginger group" within the Labour Party for many years.